erwinx1994/DigitalWallet/readme.md

 There is also a helper script in the root directory of this repository that allows you to run all the unit tests in one command.

     run_unit_tests.bat

+## Areas of improvement

+1. Redis is currently used to transfer messages from one service to another.
+The messages are not persistent.
+Data can be lost if any of the queues crash.
+Find a way to have redis log each request received to disk.

+2. The system needs to interact with actual banks if it is to be deployed in production.
+It will be much more complex.
+Nobody wants to use banana money in real life.

+3. Security.
+No authentication was built into this system due to time and resource constraints.
+Security must be built in before anyone will even consider using this sytem since we are handling money.
+We can consider password authentication and two factor authentication.

+4. The basic system design by itself is not highly available, we would need to think how the database, message queues, API gateway and request processing services can be replicated to ensure high availability.

+5. Scalability is achieved through replication and sharding.
+Several techniques exist to distribute user data over multiple databases.
+Consistent hashing, lookup service pattern, range based techniques, etc.

+6. Due to time constraints, performance testing has not been done to determine if the system will be able to handle production load.
+This is key to determining whether our system is inadequate, sufficient or significantly overperforming.
+It is a waste of time and money to build a system that substantally exceeds performance requirements.

+7. The DIY algorithms for detecting wildcards, keys and values in in URL paths and for converting from integer to string representation of balances can be improved.
+While the algorithms are already the most optimal, they still use Go's string concatentation operator to append characters to the end of a string which always needs to reallocate memory.
+Using a block of bytes that gets allocated once only on program startup and a pointer to the next element to copy data can prevent wasteful reallocations when the program is running and further reduce the time complexity of the algorithm.

+8. Due to time constraints, I could not build an error reporting service into the backend applications.
+An error reporting service is required in a production set up such that the system administrator is notified of any anomalies that should not happen in production.
+The error reports may be sent by email or SMS.

+## Does it satisfy functional and non-functional requirements?

+I managed to build a system that meets the minimum functional requirements of the system as requested for this assignment.
+We have a backend system (api gateway, balance service, deposit service, withdraw service, transfer service and transaction history service) and a corresponding front end client application (api_client) that works in synchrony to deliver these 5 services.

+- Deposit money into his wallet.
+- Withdraw money from his wallet.
+- Transfer money from one wallet to another.
+- Retrieve the balance of his wallet.
+- Retrieve the transaction history of his wallet.

+This system also satisfies this non-functional requirement.

+- At the very least, the system must be potentially scalable and have some of the beneficial characteristics of a highly distributed system.

+Its microservice architecture and distributed nature makes its easily scalable and extendable.
+It also improves the availability of the system. e.g. If the deposit service fails, the other services may remain up and running and the user may still be able to withdraw money and view their transaction histories.

+## Which features did I not do?

+A lot more work still needs to be done before this system can be used in production.

+1. Security.
+Password authentication.
+Two factor authentication.
+2. Ensuring high availability
+3. Performance testing.
+4. Ensuring low latency.
+5. Data durability.
+Requests can currently be lost if any of the backend services crashes.
+6. Set up of error reporting service
+7. Set up of backend monitoring service.
+8. Interaction with banking systems.

+## How much time I spent

+Approximately 49 hours over 4 days.

+    13/06/2025
+    09:00 to 18:00
+    21:00 to 01:00
+    13 hours

+    14/05/2025
+    9:30 to 11:30
+    12:00 to 21:30
+    11.5 hours

+    15/05/2025
+    10:00 to 11:55
+    13:25 to 00:45
+    13 hours

+    16/06/2026
+    9:30 to 21:00
+    11.5 hours

+## Is my solution simple?

+This solution is about as simple as it gets that still provides some beneficial characteristics of a highly distributed system.

+There is one even simpler solution which is to build all services into one monolithic backend application.
+But this solution cannot be scaled.
+The entire service will go down if the single monolithic backend application crashes.